givepraise/praise/CONTRIBUTING.md

 - `feat`: introduce new features to the codebase
 - `docs`: for documentation and README/CONTRIBUTING changes
 - `refactor`: code change that refactors the code
-- `chore`: project config, maintainance
+- `chore`: project config, maintenance

 ### Submitting a Pull Request